BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 ## sp_BlitzLock: Deadlock Analysis

 Checks either the System Health session or a specific Extended Event session that captures deadlocks and parses out all the XML for you.

 Variables you can use:
 * @Top: Use if you want to limit the number of deadlocks to return.
-			  This is ordered by event date ascending
+This is ordered by event date ascending.
 * @DatabaseName: If you want to filter to a specific database
 * @StartDate: The date you want to start searching on.
 * @EndDate: The date you want to stop searching on.
-		* @ObjectName: If you want to filter to a specific able.
+* @ObjectName: If you want to filter to a specific table.
 The object name has to be fully qualified 'Database.Schema.Table'
-		* @StoredProcName: If you want to search for a single stored proc
+* @StoredProcName: If you want to search for a single stored proc.
-		* @AppName: If you want to filter to a specific application
+* @AppName: If you want to filter to a specific application.
-		* @HostName: If you want to filter to a specific host
+* @HostName: If you want to filter to a specific host.
-		* @LoginName: If you want to filter to a specific login
+* @LoginName: If you want to filter to a specific login.
 * @EventSessionPath: If you want to point this at an XE session rather than the system health session.

 [*Back to top*](#header1)